daisydaines/Data_Course_DAINES/README.md

 # Data_Course_DAINESThis README file contains information about my uploaded assignments
 On the second day of Christmas
 Steph Curry for three.
 Wendy's 4 for $4.
 Hawaii FIVE-0.
 Michael Jordan won 6 rings during his career.
+Tom Brady is going for his 7th championship this season.